Study Says Hip Fractures Follow Arm Breaks in Women

 Researchers urge people who have fallen to follow up with their orthopedist or doctor to determine the cause so that the proper steps can be taken to decrease the risk of future incidents and injuries.

-Pitman, Kalkhoff, Sicula & Dentice, S.C. is a Wisconsin law firm with a devoted nursing home abusepractice.
-Our Nursing Home Abuse Team, consisting of attorneys, nurse attorneys and paralegals, is the largest in the state and has successfully represented abused and neglected nursing home residents throughout Wisconsin.
+PKSD is a team of Milwaukee injury lawyers with a devoted nursing home abuse practice.
+Our Nursing Home Abuse Team, consisting of attorneys, paralegals and nurses, is the largest in the state and has successfully represented abused and neglected nursing home residents throughout Wisconsin.